-Quite a few people we’re complaining about Wi-Fi issues on the older Yoga 720, with the connection randomly dropping on 2.4 GHz.
-I haven’t ran into any such issues on this review unit, but some people are still complaining about Wi-Fi issues on the Y730, so this is something you should further look into.
+Quite a few people are complaining about Wi-Fi issues on the older Yoga 720, with the connection randomly dropping on 2.4 GHz.
+I haven’t run into any such issues on this review unit, but some people are still complaining about Wi-Fi issues on the Y730, so this is something you should further look into.

 As far as audio goes, the two speakers on the Yoga 730 are not very loud, at about 76-77 dB at head-level, don’t distort or vibrate at high levels.
 However, the sound coming out of them is only average, with clear mid and highs, but very little on the low end, which makes everything tiny and flat.